I tried out OpenRouter's MCP Server

 -d '{"jsonrpc":"2.0","id":1,"method":"tools/list","params":{}}'

 The result was HTTP 200 with result.tools[] returned.
-While bearer authentication is not explicitly mentioned in the official documentation, it appears that a regular OpenRouter API key with Authorization: Bearer can also connect to the MCP server.
+While bearer authentication isn't explicitly mentioned in the official documentation, it appears you can connect to the MCP server using a regular OpenRouter API key with Authorization: Bearer.

-This opens up a registration path from the daemon side.
+This reveals a registration path from the daemon side.
 I added the following 6 lines to the mcp_servers: section of Hermes's ~/.hermes/config.yaml (alongside existing entries like aws-knowledge-mcp-server and deepwiki):

 mcp_servers: